 You can help someone in need as they transition into permanent housing.
-Just $50 provides an Apartment Starter Kit complete with all the necessary household goods.
 Read more about how this idea came to fruition and the background on the man who started it.

 Fred Silhol is a military veteran from Audubon, NJ.
 He served 20 years in the 82nd airborne division as a paratrooper serving in Korea and Germany.
 After retiring from the armed forces in 2006, Silhol was recruited a few years later to train soldiers and marines in defeating IEDs in Afghanistan.
 When his training contract ended, he returned to New Jersey, however with the high cost of living and a limited income, he found himself without a home or a helping hand.

 “There was no yellow ribbon when I came back.
 I thought I had enough money to survive, but soon the money ran out.”